Follow TV Tropes

 • Apocalypse Cult: The Light of the Divine, who believe the Angels are God's judgment.

-• Appropriated Appellation: When Asuka started out her super-heroine career, "Tokyo Tattle" -a tabloid- called her Power Girl.
-She liked that name.
-Later she resolved to change her costume and heroine identity, and she asked Shinji what they were calling the new superwoman.
-Shinji told "Tokyo Tattle" had baptized her Supergirl, and she chose that name for herself.
+• Appropriated Appellation: When Asuka started out her superheroic career, the Tokyo Tattler—a tabloid—dubbed her Power Girl, a name she took a liking to.
+Later in the story, she resolved to change her costume and hero name, and she asked Shinji what they were calling the new superwoman.
+Shinji told her that the Tokyo Tattler had given her the moniker of Supergirl, and she decided to take that name for herself.

 • Badass Cape: Asuka wears Supergirl's classic red cape.
-She looks more intimidating and more dangerous as wearing it.
+She looks more intimidating and more dangerous wearing it.

-• Badass in Distress: In chapter 19, Shinji was captured by a terrorist group and Asuka had to rescue him.
+• Badass in Distress: In chapter 19, Shinji was captured by a terrorist group, and Asuka had to rescue him.

 • Back-to-Back Badasses: Asuka and Rei (Wonder Girl) team up a few times in the story.